Sindhumahesh/Tournament-Results/README.md

 6)registerTournament() - adds a tournament to the database.

 7)playerStandings()-Returns a list of the players and their win records, sorted by wins.

+8)reportMatch()-Stores the outcome of a single match between two players in the database.

+9)swissPairings()-Returns a list of pairs of players for the next round of a match.